poetix/bentham/docs/login_and_identity.md

         1. Gets latest cursor from Dropbox API, passing the `<dropbox-access-token>`
         2. Saves the cursor for the Dropbox account Id (overwriting, if exists)

-    4. Adds a Dropbox identity to the user, in the Identity Service **TODO clarify**
+    4. Adds a Dropbox identity to the user, in the Identity Service
         1. Gets the `<slack-account-id>` corresponding to the `<icarus-access-token>`
         2. Saves the Dropbox Identity (Dropbox account), related to the `<slack-account-id>`
         3. Retrieves other identities (Github) for the same `<slack-account-id>`